 Sometimes, employers do not fire employees they wish to punish for engaging in protected activities.
 They instead make staying in a job feel so unpleasant and unsafe that a targeted employee quits.
-Workplace retaliation lawyers in Columbus, Ohio, call creating a hostile work environment with the intent of forcing a resignation constructive discharge.
-It is highly illegal.

 Employees who experience workplace retaliation can feel powerless.
 They find themselves either out of work or unable to defend themselves for fear of losing their job or experiencing more abuse.
-Contacting a Columbus employee rights attorney can help.

-Hiring an employee right attorney will give the worker a legal ally who knows how to gather, organize, and present evidence to prove the allegations of illegal retaliation and to support claims for compensation.
+Hiring an attorney will give the worker a legal ally who knows how to gather, organize, and present evidence to prove the allegations of illegal retaliation and to support claims for compensation.
 Winning a workplace retaliation case can result in rehiring/reinstatement, receiving back pay with interest, and being awarded compensatory damages.
 A judge may also order the defendant employee to improve its treatment of all employees or face further sanctions.

 To learn how one of Agee Clymer Mitchell & Portman’s workplace retaliation lawyers could help you, call our Columbus, Ohio, offices at (614) 221-3318.
 We are available to advise and represent workers across the state, and we take appointments online.